SpektraSystems/2-Tier-app-migration-to-containers-on-Azure/README.md

 *	One storage account
 *	One Virtual Network with one subnets
 *	One Network Security Group
-*	1 Public IP
+*	One Public IP
-*	One Web and SQL VM
+*	One Windows Server VM
 *	Installation and configuration of MS SQL database and DotNet Website

 <img src="images/onPremApp.jpg"/>